-Exact Dutch Yellow | Chicago Cultural Center
+Exact Dutch Yellow | Chicago Cultural Center, Exhibit Hall

 Chicago Cultural Center, Exhibit Hall, October 8, 2022 – January 29, 2023

 Exact Dutch Yellow presents abstracted, atmospheric sculptural light installations that refuse to offer a singular prescription for how to view them.
 To stand in front of, or rather within, these works is to experience the phenomenon of color both optically and physically but with an awareness that whatever you experience will be unique and ineffable.
-At the heart of the exhibition, underscored by its title, is the tacit acknowledgment that for all of its visibility, for all its presence, color—or at least how we name, classify, and experience it—remains subjective if not outright illusive.

-A play on words and the act of naming, Exact Dutch Yellow references how subjective both the impression and classification of color was and remains.
+A play on words and the act of naming, the exhibition title Exact Dutch Yellow references how subjective both the impression and classification of color was and remains.
 In Patrick Syme’s book, Werner’s Nomenclature of Colours, “Dutch Orange” is described by the crest of a gold-crest wren, the common marigold, and a streak of red orpiment, an arsenic sulfide mineral.
-When the noted English biologist Charles Darwin (1809-1882), for example, embarked on his now famous journey aboard the HMS Beagle between 1831-1826, he brought along Syme’s book and used it extensively.
+When the noted English biologist Charles Darwin embarked on his now famous journey aboard the HMS Beagle between 1831-1826, he brought along Syme’s book and used it extensively.
 Darwin often used the exact phrasing to describe the creatures he encountered, for example a “French grey” octopus that changed shades from a “Hyacinth red” to a “Chesnut brown.”
 Darwin, however, occasionally ad-libbed, altering “Dutch Orange” to “Exact Dutch Yellow” when he published his Beagle Zoology Notes.

-ZUVA | Dzimbanhete
+ZUVA | Harare, Dzimbanhete Arts & Culture

-Inspired by traditional African architecture, and in collaboration with local cultural experts, CTG Collective invited Luftwerk to create and realize Zuva.
-This permanent space and color/light installation is built using local materials and labor, as well as traditional Zimbabwean building techniques.
-A major accomplishment of the project is the installation of a 5KW off-grid solar system to provide power to the work, the Dzimbanhete Arts and Culture center and its surrounding community.
-The hybrid space/sculpture is activated by Dzimbanhete as a hybrid art, sound healing, and space for dialogue.
+ZUVA a site-specific sculptural space that merges traditions of healing and architecture with contemporary color and light work.
+Inspired by traditional African architecture and realized in collaboration with local cultural experts, this permanent space of color and light is built using local materials and labor, as well as traditional Zimbabwean building techniques.
+A major accomplishment of the project is the installation of a 5KW off-grid solar system to provide power to the space, the Dzimbanhete Arts and Culture center, and its surrounding community.
+The space is activated by Dzimbanhete as a place for sound, healing, and dialogue.

 Zuva means sun, but the Shona language dives deep into the conceptual Zuva, which actually means day, or better said, the movement of the sun across the sky during a day.
 The yellow exterior represents the sun.
 The blue interior represents the night.
 The dome ceiling is airbrushed with gradient yellow to blue, illuminated via color changing LED.

-COLORSCAPES | Cheekwood
+COLORSCAPES | Cheekwood, Nashville

-Cheekwood Estate & Gardens, Nashville, TN
+Cheekwood Estate & Gardens, Nashville, TN, May 7-September 4, 2022

-COLORSCAPES consists of a series of dynamic outdoor installations and gallery interventions.
-Set along a prescribed path, the exhibition unfolds across Cheekwood’s Cheekwood’s Bradford Robertson Color Garden, Arboretum Lawn, and Bracken Foundation Children’s Garden before moving up to the portico of the Historic Mansion & Museum and into its more intimately scaled galleries.
-Inside, Luftwerk has created a series of immersive color and light installations using botanical colors in combination with color changing light conditions that transform into abstracted, atmospheric experiences.
+COLORSCAPES consisted of a series of dynamic outdoor installations and gallery interventions.
+Set along a prescribed path, the exhibition unfolds across Cheekwood’s Bradford Robertson Color Garden, Arboretum Lawn, and Bracken Foundation Children’s Garden before moving up to the portico of the Historic Mansion & Museum and into its more intimately scaled galleries.
+Inside, Luftwerk created a series of immersive color and light installations using botanical colors in combination with color changing light conditions that transform into abstracted, atmospheric experiences.
 Whether using natural pigments, exploring the phenomenon of light and color in the sky, or building on the histories explored in the gardens, the works installed in the galleries are informed by a holistic perception of the natural world and an interconnected ecology.
 “Unity through variety” is the mantra of this site-specific exhibition, which will offer a multi-layered journey that responds to and connects with the different gardens, architecture, and collections of Cheekwood.

-Chiaro Oscuro | Volume Gallery
+Chiaro Oscuro | Volume Gallery, Chicago

 Chiaro Oscuro—Luftwerk’s second exhibition at Volume Gallery, Chicago—is an exploration of the varying modes and forms of gradient light.
 The word chiaroscuro literally means bright/dark and refers to the use of contrasts within art compositions.
 Situating this concept of contrast, difference and changeability as a point of departure, four light-based sculptural works illuminate the gallery, evoking a sense of flux.
 By using the power of reflection and perception to imply and summon a point of disappearance—a threshold is invoked.